 AP-LS Awards, Grants and Funding

-The following awards and grants are sponsored by Division 41.
+The following awards and grants are sponsored by Div.
+41.

 AP-LS Grants in Aid for Early Career Professionals: The purpose of this award is to support AP-LS members who are ECPs in conducting research related to psychology and law.
 It is the committee’s desire that these awards are not limited only to members who are psychologists, but instead open to AP-LS members from all backgrounds who want to conduct research related to psychology-law issues.